Parastatistics in Interacting Periodic Chains Revealed by Peierls Phase Twists and Shifted Conformal Towers

-In this Letter we go beyond free paraparticle chains with OBC by considering chains with periodic boundary conditions (PBC) and interactions.
-In contrast to the OBC case, already the single-particle energies are modified by a Peierls twist due to the parastatistics for periodic boundaries.
-Our main general results are: (i) a generic factorization theorem for the Hilbert space of flavor-blind Hamiltonians, (ii) an explicit derivation of the differences between OBC and PBC: with OBC the fixed flavor order gives only degeneracies while with PBC the cyclic permutation of flavors induces a Peierls twist in $H_{\rm occ}$, splitting the energy spectrum into flux sectors, and (iii) an exact formula for the dimension of the flavor subspaces in terms of character projectors of the cyclic group.
-For the specific case that the single-mode occupations are given by $d_0=1$, $d_1=m$, and $d_n=0$ for $n\geq 2$ we show, furthermore: (iv) that the occupation sector for paraparticles with nearest-neighbor interaction is the Bethe-ansatz-solvable XXZ chain with flux.
-This exact solution shows (v) that for PBC the low-energy spectrum consists of conformal towers with a shift between persistent current branches, and (vi) that the bulk thermodynamics shows two signatures of the paraparticle character of the constituent particles: a zero-temperature residual entropy and a temperature-dependent chemical potential.
+In this Letter, we go beyond free paraparticle chains with OBC by \js{providing the first systematic study of interacting paraparticle chains with periodic boundary conditions (PBC).} In contrast to the OBC case, the single-particle energies are already modified by a Peierls twist due to the parastatistics for periodic boundaries. \js{Importantly, this twist is not imposed externally but emerges solely from the statistics encoded in the quadratic R-algebra.} Our main general results are: (i) a generic factorization theorem for the Hilbert space of flavor-blind Hamiltonians, (ii) an explicit derivation of the differences between OBC and PBC: with OBC the \js{flavors only contribute degeneracies} while with PBC the cyclic permutation of flavors induces a Peierls twist in $H_{\rm occ}$, splitting the energy spectrum into flux sectors, and (iii) an exact formula for the dimension of the flavor subspaces in terms of character projectors of the cyclic group.
+For the specific case that the single-mode occupations are given by $d_0=1$, $d_1=m$, and $d_n=0$ for $n\geq 2$, we show, furthermore (iv) that the occupation sector for paraparticles with nearest-neighbor interaction is the Bethe-ansatz-solvable XXZ chain with flux.
+This exact solution shows (v) that for PBC the low-energy spectrum consists of conformal towers with a shift between persistent current branches, and (vi) that the bulk thermodynamics shows two signatures of the paraparticle character of the constituent particles: a zero-temperature residual entropy and a temperature-dependent chemical potential. \js{Together, these results establish interacting periodic chains as concrete benchmark systems in which R-parastatistics leads to directly observable many-body signatures.}

-\emph{General setup}---We use the second quantized formulation of parastatistics recently introduced in Ref.~\cite{WangHazzard25}.
-Specifically we consider a one-dimensional chain of $L$ lattice sites, at each of which we define operators $\psi_{i,a}^\pm$, $i=1,\ldots,L$, that create or annihilate a particle with internal flavor $a=1,\ldots, F$.
+\emph{General setup}---We use the second-quantized formulation of parastatistics recently introduced in Ref.~\cite{WangHazzard25}.
+Specifically, we consider a one-dimensional chain of $L$ lattice sites, at each of which we define operators $\psi_{i,a}^\pm$, $i=1,\ldots,L$, that create or annihilate a particle with internal flavor $a=1,\ldots, F$.
 The parastatistics is encoded in the commutation relations